kachunkachunk/kachunkachunk.github.io/_posts/2023-07-28-first-frogheim-plus-mod-pass.md

 ; Default is 30% monster health increase per player in radius. gameDifficultyHealthScale = 10
 ; Adds additional players to the difficulty calculation in multiplayer unrelated to the actual ; amount.
-; This option is disabled if its set to 0. extraPlayerCountNearby = 0
+This option is disabled if set to 0. extraPlayerCountNearby = 0
 ; Sets the nearby player count always to this value + extraPlayerCountNearby.
-; This option is disabled if its set to 0. setFixedPlayerCountTo = 0
+This option is ; disabled if set to 0. setFixedPlayerCountTo = 0
 ; The range in meters at which other players count towards nearby players for the difficulty scale. difficultyScaleRange = 200